John "Snowy" Cutmore: Return to Melbourne

 Late at night on 9 February 1920 a brawl broke out in a restaurant in Elgin Street, Carlton, and a man (believed to be 'Snowy' Cutmore) was ejected from the establishment.
 As he was being thrown out Cutmore produced a revolver and fired three shots, one of which wounded the waiter, Peter Linas, in the leg.
 A warrant was issued for Cutmore's arrest (under the name 'Snowy Kenyon', "supposed identical with John Daniel Cutmore") for "shooting with intent to murder" the waiter.

 On 24 August 1920, police went to Cutmore's home in Barkly Street, Carlton.
 When he became aware of the policemen at the house, Cutmore tried to hide inside the chimney.
 While searching the house the detectives heard "a curious scraping noise" and, with Cutmore unable to maintain his position up the chimney, "a soot-begrimed, dishevelled individual slid down... into the fireplace".
 He was taken to the city lockup where he was charged with having camisoles and other articles of women's apparel in his possession which were suspected of having been stolen.
-Cutmore was also charged with shooting Peter Linas in February 1920 "with intent to commit murder".
+Cutmore was also charged with having shot Peter Linas in February 1920 "with intent to commit murder".

 On 3 September 1920, Cutmore was sentenced in the Carlton Police Court to one months' imprisonment "for having had in his possession articles of women's apparel believed to have been stolen from a Johnston Street shop".
 An appeal was lodged against the conviction.
 On 20 September 1920 at the Northcote Police Court, Cutmore was convicted of multiple charges: offensive behaviour (fined £5 or one month imprisonment in default of payment), resisting police (£5 or one month imprisonment), obscene language (£10 or three months) and assault of a police officer (£10 or three months).
 The appeal against the earlier illegal possession charge was heard in the Victorian Supreme Court on 15 October and the appeal was dismissed.
 Cutmore was tried in the Criminal Court on 19 October 1920 with intent to murder Peter Linas, or do him grievous bodily harm.
 The accused gave evidence under oath that on the night of the shooting he was in Geelong.
 Cutmore's alibi was supported by other witnesses.
 He was found not guilty and discharged.